 Both my daughters started reading on their own at the age of 5.
 I never rushed them and just waited till they were ready.
 In fact, I was really surprised when I learned that they can already read long sentences.
 They would ask me to read with them and capture them on video so we can send it to their Dada who works abroad.

-Here are the videos that I managed to record, both at 5 years old:
+Here are the girls’ videos which I managed to record, both at 5 years old:

 If you feel that your child is facing a difficulty in reading, or just simply is not showing his/her interest, you may want to try these effective tips: